Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2022/05/innovating-peace-mediation.md

 ## Subscribe to Newsletter

+Register here.

+## Staffnet

 The panelists will include the following international mediation practitioners, experts, and officials:

-## Staffnet

 The panel will be moderated by Itonde Kakoma, Head of Delegation and Permanent Representative to the African Union, International Federation of the Red Cross and Red Crescent Societies (IFRC).
 Please note that the Master of Advanced Studies ETH Mediation in Peace Processes reserves the right to make changes in the composition of the panel.